'The Crown' season 3 binge recap

 In an effort to win over the Americans, Wilson asks Elizabeth to flatter the president with royal attention — as long as any olive branch offered is bigger and better than anything they ever did for JFK, from whose shadow LBJ can't seem to break free.
 A prime invitation to a weekend of shooting at Balmoral is, curiously, ignored.
 Johnson has no taste for "small talk with fancy people," or "rules which would involve research and learning and cutting my nails."
 Most of all, he knows he would commit some kind of faux pas without even realizing it, and the reports would embarrass him and compare him to his polished predecessor.
 The raging insecurity on this guy!

-When Johnson is admonished for being rude to the monarchy — politicians are one thing, but you don’t just ignore a royal invitation — the White House comes up with a new plan: Why not have this sparkling royal sister, already in the U.S., over for dinner?
+When Johnson is admonished for being rude to the monarchy — politicians are one thing, but you don't just ignore an invitation from the queen — the White House comes up with a new plan: Why not have this sparkling royal sister, already in the U.S., over for dinner?

-Neither Wilson nor Elizabeth love the idea, but they have little choice — if they fail to win over the Americans to the British cause, they will be forced to devalue the pound.
-Margaret initially refuses to go since she had promised to go to New York, so Elizabeth is forced to issue a command that the undiplomatic princess accept this mission of high-stakes diplomacy, adding that “I would urge you, for once, to play things by the book.”
+Neither Wilson nor Elizabeth loves the idea, but they have little choice — if they fail to win over the Americans to the British cause, they will be forced to devalue the pound.
+Margaret initially refuses to go since she had promised to go to New York, so Elizabeth is forced to issue a command that the undiplomatic princess accept this mission of high-stakes diplomacy, adding that "I would urge you, for once, to play things by the book."

-Margaret doesn’t follow her sister’s advice — and thank god.
+Margaret doesn't follow her sister's advice — and thank god.
 The inelegant president and bawdy princess turn out to be kindred spirits, of sorts, each of them doomed to eternal second-fiddledom.
 The raucous party they have together begins with some indiscreet conversation tearing down JFK before leading into dancing, singing, drinking games, and a limerick contest.
-Margaret wins with the composition: “There was a young lady from Dallas / Who used a dynamite stick as a phallus. / They found her vagina in North Carolina /And her a–hole in Buckingham Palace.”
+Margaret wins with the composition: "There was a young lady from Dallas / Who used a dynamite stick as a phallus. / They found her vagina in North Carolina / And her a–hole in Buckingham Palace."

-After that, how can the president not agree — “thoroughly, enthusiastically, unreservedly,” as Wilson happily reports — to bail out the Brits?
+After that, how can the president not agree — "thoroughly, enthusiastically, unreservedly," as Wilson happily reports — to bail out the Brits?
 The queen is glad, obviously, but also seething with resentment.
-It all worked out “all because Margaret was all the things I’d specifically begged her not to be,” she laments to Philip.
-“All the things I could never be.
-Instinctive, spontaneous, dazzling.”
-He sweetly tells his wife that she is dazzling, in her way, but also that “I would pick dependability every day of the week.”
-After the near-constant tension between them over the first two seasons, it’s so refreshing to see this pair so present and supportive of each other.
+It only worked out "because Margaret was all the things I'd specifically begged her not to be," she laments to Philip.
+"All the things I could never be.
+Instinctive, spontaneous, dazzling."
+He sweetly tells his wife that she is dazzling, in her way, but also that "I would pick dependability every day of the week."
+After the near-constant tension between them over the first two seasons, it's so refreshing to see this pair so present and supportive of each other.

 Margaret comes home a hero, and Elizabeth offers her some kind of honor in recognition of her success.
 The princess wants none of it, however; what would really interest her is just to share some royal responsibilities more often.
 Elizabeth is taken aback but agrees to think on it, and almost comes around — she is overwhelmed, after all, and poor Margaret is so profoundly, existentially bored.
 Philip, however, breaks down to his wife why it could never work.
-Tommy Lascelles, of all people once drunkenly told him a theory about the family.
-“There have always been the dazzling Windsors and the dull ones,” Philip explains, rattling off all the good monarchs that led up to his wife and describing the lot of them as hopelessly boring.
-“But alongside that dull, dutiful, reliable, heroic strain runs another.
-The dazzling, the brilliant, the individualistic — and the dangerous.”
+Tommy Lascelles, of all people, once drunkenly told him a theory about the family.
+"There have always been the dazzling Windsors and the dull ones," Philip explains, listing all the good monarchs that led up to his wife and describing the lot of them as hopelessly boring.
+"But alongside that dull, dutiful, reliable, heroic strain runs another.
+The dazzling, the brilliant, the individualistic — and the dangerous."

 Margaret can't take over any queenly duties.
 That's been clear since they were children.
 In flashback once again, Lascelles tells her that her request to take Elizabeth's place is "unthinkable," explaining, "we all have a role to play.
 Princess Elizabeth's will be center stage and yours, ma'am, will be from the wings."
 For a dazzler like Margaret, that's nothing less than a death sentence.